 Anthony Dey, a lawyer, purchased land at Paulus Hook with ferry privileges from Cornelius Van Vorst.
-The property was surveyed, laid out into streets and blocks before the transfer of title to three prominent Federalists: Colonel Richard Varick, a lawyer and former New York City mayor, 1789-1801, and Dey's cousin; Jacob Radcliff, a Justice of the New York Supreme Court and later mayor of New York City, 1810-1811; and Dey, a large real estate holder.
+The land was surveyed, and the streets and blocks laid out before the transfer of title to three prominent Federalists: lawyer Colonel Richard Varick, former New York City mayor (1789-1801), and Dey's cousin; Jacob Radcliff, a Justice of the New York Supreme Court and later mayor of New York City, 1810-1811; and Dey, a large real estate holder.

 They each held 100 shares in the Company and were to receive an annuity from the rental of the lots and the ferry at Paulus Hook.
-There were also 31 shareowners of lesser amounts, such as four New Jersey governors--Joseph Bloomfield, Aaron Ogden, William S. Pennington, and Isaac H. Williamson--as well as Alex C. McWhorter, Elisha Boudinot, John C. Coles, and Samuel Pennington.
-Hamilton initially acted as an attorney for the group and drew up the charter of incorporation.
-It was approved by the New Jersey Legislature on November 10, 1804.
+There were also 31 shareowners of lesser amounts, such as four New Jersey governors--Joseph Bloomfield, Aaron Ogden, William S. Pennington, and Isaac H. Williamson--and Alex C. McWhorter, Elisha Boudinot, John C. Coles, and Samuel Pennington.
+Hamilton initially acted as an attorney for the group.
+He drew up the company's charter of incorporation, approved by the New Jersey Legislature on November 10, 1804.
 Hamilton, who was killed in a duel with New York rival Aaron Burr in Weehawken in July of that year, did not live to guide the organization he helped found.

 The Associates had a sense of history when they named the streets of their project in 1804.
 They read like a "who's who" of prominent individuals from the Revolutionary War era.
-Among the named streets are Washington Street for General George Washington, Commander-in-Chief and first president of the United States; Montgomery Street for Brigadier General Richard Montgomery killed at Quebec; Warren Street for Brigadier General Joseph Warren who was killed at Bunker Hill; Greene Street for Major-General Nathaniel Greene; Mercer Street for Brigadier-General Hugh Mercer who was killed at the Battle of Princeton; Steuben Street for Brigadier-General Baron Von Steuben; and Morgan Street for Brigadier-General Daniel Morgan.
+Among the named streets are: Washington Street for General George Washington, Revolutionary War Commander-in-Chief and first president of the United States; Montgomery Street for Brigadier General Richard Montgomery killed in Quebec; Warren Street for Brigadier General Joseph Warren, who was killed at Bunker Hill; Greene Street for Major-General Nathaniel Greene; Mercer Street for Brigadier-General Hugh Mercer who was killed at the Battle of Princeton; Steuben Street for Brigadier-General Baron Von Steuben; and Morgan Street for Brigadier-General Daniel Morgan.

 The boundary dispute between New York and New Jersey was clarified in the Treaty of 1834.
-The treaty allowed for the purchase of the Van Vorst mortgage by Colonel Varick and an agreement to sell the lots in full.
+The treaty allowed Colonel Varick to purchase the Van Vorst mortgage and enter into an agreement to sell the lots in full.
 Also, the rights of New Jersey to the land under the water of the Hudson River were conceded by the State of New York.
-By this time, however, the impetus for the Associates of the Jersey Company's plans and its original leadership were lost.
+The impetus for the Associates of the Jersey Company's plans and original leadership was now lost.